i-c-stratigraphy/guide/pages/strats.md

 **1. Standard definitions.** Named stratigraphic units must be defined or characterized at a specified locality where they are well exposed and developed in order that there will be a common, material standard of reference for their identification.

 **2. Reference to a specific rock section.** The particular sequence of strata chosen as a standard of reference of a layered stratigraphic unit is called a stratotype.
-In the case of nonlayered rocks the standard of reference is a type locality.It may be an area of exposure (or well or mine) and is an essential part of the establishment of a formal stratigraphic unit.In cases where the written description and the stratotype are not the same, the data from the stratotype take precedence.
+In the case of nonlayered rocks the standard of reference is a type locality.
+It may be an area of exposure (or well or mine) and is an essential part of the establishment of a formal stratigraphic unit.
+In cases where the written description and the stratotype are not the same, the data from the stratotype take precedence.

 For some stratigraphic units, such as biostratigraphic range zones, the standard of the unit cannot be tied to a specific stratigraphic section or area because the stratigraphic scope of the unit may vary with increasing information.